JianHongHong/Git-Search-Rails-/README.md

-Using the Github search API to implement an autocomplete search box as a Ruby on Rails app for Nugit.
+Using the Github search API to implement an autocomplete search box as a Ruby on Rails app.

 The webpage displays a search box with a table of results with the relevant fields of repository name, description, and date updated.